espebra/scs/README.md

 ## Roadmap

-* Authentication
+* Authentication.
 * Lazy replication daemon to scan through all objects (not just the queue) and perform replication.
 * Reaper daemon to quarantine files with invalid md5 checksums.
-* API compability with some of the most used features in S3
+* API compability with some of the most used features in S3.

 ## Status